beefowler/Tree_Fungi_Fluctuations/ReadMe.txt

 Bifurcation_Supplement_Grouped.nb
 	This script is run in Wolfram Mathematica.
 	This script performs an equilibrium bifurcation analysis for the simplified model presented in part 1 of the supplement (Model dynamics in a constant environment).
 The system of equations is symbolically defined and then equilibria are calculated for a sweep of values for each parameter in the model.
-In each panel, all other parameter values are held constant.
+For each subplot, all other parameter values are held constant.
 	This script generates Figures S1 in the Supplement.

 ExtinctionStability_Supplement.m